Reboog711/LearnWith/readme.md

 # LearnWith

-This archive contains the code for the [LearnWith](http://www.learn-with.com) Training Series which focuses on building the same application over and over using different technologies each time.
+This archive contains the code for the [LearnWith](http://www.learn-with.com) Training Series which focuses on building the same application over and over using different technologies.

-All books share a similar code base; but each chapter has it's own code archive.
+All books share a similar code base and each chapter has its own code archive.

 If you read the book that covers:

+# Angular 5

+* Angular 5 with Mock Services:
+    * Look at the **angular5App** directory for the Angular 5 UI code.
+    * UI Mock Services are located at **angular5App/src/com/dotComIt/learnWith/services/mock**
+    * The main index page of this app is **index.html**.
+* Angular 5 With NodeJS Services:
+    * Look at the **angular5App** directory for the Angular 4 UI code.
+    * UI Mock Services are located at **angular5App/src/com/dotComIt/learnWith/services/nodeJS**
+    * The main index page of this app is **index_nodejs.html**.
+    * Look at the **nodejs** directory for the server side code.
+* Angular 5 with ColdFusion Services:
+    * Look at the **angular5App** directory for the Angular 4 UI code.
+    * UI Mock Services are located at **angular5App/src/com/dotComIt/learnWith/services/coldfusion**
+    * The main index page of this app is **index_coldfusion.html**.
+    * Look at the **coldFusion** directory for the server side code.
+* Angular 5 Book about Build Processes and Unit Testing:
+   * The modified build Scripts that include testing are in **chapter8/angular5App**
+   * Scripts run against the Chapter8 directory
+   * Unit tests are located in **chapter8/angular5App/tests**
+   * Angular CLI samples are in **angularCLI/Angular5**
+   * Pay whatever you want for this book at our [Gumroad Store](https://gumroad.com/l/LearnWithA5CA)

+# Angular 4

 * Angular 4 with Mock Services:
     * Look at the **angular4App** directory for the Angular 4 UI code.